Rocky Top, Tennessee: Geography

 The vast majority of Rocky Top is located in northern Anderson County with a small portion in Campbell County.
 The city is the northern terminus of U.S. Route 441.
 Interstate 75 serves the city with two exits and leads south 24 mi to Knoxville and north 145 mi to Lexington, Kentucky.
+U.S. Route 25W also travels through the city.

 According to the United States Census Bureau, Rocky Top has a total area of 4.1 sqkm, all land.